thiagokalid/ml-ultrasonic-flaw-detection-ecndt2026/REPRODUCING.md

 that you must follow when running them.
 An alternative is running `/scripts/main.py` that executes all scripts in the proper order.

-If, instead, you can execute the pre-trained model available at the Zenodo repository.
+We also made the pre-trained models publicly available on the Zenodo repository.
 Under these circumstances, you can start from the `/5_test.py` (included) to generate all figures presented in the paper.